Japan's southernmost city is a tropical paradise—sun, sea, sand and healthy coral reefs that stretch for miles

-Of the five main beaches on the island, Maeza Beach is the nearest to the airport.
+Of the several beaches on the island, Maeza Beach is the nearest to the airport.
 It's a popular destination with a wonderful stretch of sand and sea, but there are more exciting prospects if you are willing to take a short drive.

-Head west from Ishigaki City, and you'll find three fabulous beaches: Fusaki, Sukuji, and Yonehara.
+Head west from the airport, and you'll find the fabulous beaches of Fusaki, Sukuji, and Yonehara.
 They are all within an hour's drive from the airport.
 Fusaki Beach—directly west of Ishigaki City—is known for its fabulous sunsets, but its sun-drenched days are just as impressive.
 Jellyfish can be an unwelcome hazard when swimming in the summer months in Okinawa, but at Fusaki Beach there is a safety net around the bay to keep them out.

-Up in the northwest corner of Ishigaki Island, you'll come to Sukuji Beach, set in a graceful bay overlooked by tree-clad hills.
+Up in the northwest corner of Ishigaki Island, you'll come to Sukuji Beach, set in a graceful bay surrounded by trees.
 If you're traveling with young children, this is the ideal beach to visit.
 The water is very shallow, and the seabed is sandy.
 As with Fusaki Beach, there is a net to keep the jellyfish out in the summer.

 Yonehara Beach is on the north side of the island, and it is the most popular destination.
 There is a campsite nearby, and the beach pulses with life.
-It is a good location for snorkeling and diving, and you can rent diving equipment from the campground.
+It is a good location for snorkeling and diving.

 A word of warning: despite its popularity, there are no lifeguards or jellyfish nets at Yonehara Beach, and there are strong currents in the bay.